Prepare Your Convenience Store for National Impaired Driving Month

 • Be vigilant: If you suspect a customer has been drinking, keep an eye on them and see if they appear to be purchasing alcohol.

 • Engage the customer: If they do attempt to purchase alcohol, engage them in conversation to try to assess their intoxication level.
-Ask them friendly questions such as where are they coming from?
-What have they been doing?
+Ask them friendly questions such as where they’re coming from and what they’ve been doing.
 Their ability to answer the questions, as well as reaction time and coordination while getting their ID, will provide you with more information.

 • Refuse the sale: If you suspect a customer is intoxicated based on your observations and interactions, you must refuse the sale of alcohol.